scalation/scalation_kernel/docker/README.md

    $ docker run -it --rm -p 8888:8888 scalation_kernel
    ```

-4. To open Jupter, copy the URL provided in the output and replace the '''placeholder
+4. To open Jupter, copy the URL provided in the output and replace the `placeholder IP`
-   IP''' ('''e87f137a781d or 127.0.0.1''') with '''docker-machine IP''' and try the URL in the browser.
+   (`e87f137a781d or 127.0.0.1`) with `docker-machine IP` and try the URL in the browser.
-   To know the docker-machine IP, run '''docker-machine ls''' command and identify the IP
+   To know the docker-machine IP, run `docker-machine ls` command and identify the IP
-   address of your docker-machine (e.g., '''tcp://IP:PORT''').
+   address of your docker-machine (e.g., `tcp://IP:PORT`).

 5. Start using ScalaTion notebooks!
 Consult the
    [User Guide](https://github.com/scalation/scalation_kernel/blob/master/USER.md)